dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 # parallel_lyapunov_exponents

-Reference implementation of our algorithm for estimating the spectrum of Lyapunov exponents of dynamical systems in parallel, via a prefix scan.
+Reference implementation of our algorithm for estimating the spectrum of Lyapunov exponents of dynamical systems in parallel, via a prefix scan, for PyTorch.
 A quick example is worth a thousand words:

 ```python
 import torch